Tyelab/bruker_control/docs/_build/html/_sources/outputs/index.rst.txt

 * YYYYMMDD_SUBJECTID_PLANE#_PLANELOCATION.mp4

-These could be processed later into arrays of HOGs and HOG images through `this <https://github.com/Tyelab/MouseFacialExpressionAnalysis>`_ repository.
+These could be processed later into arrays of HOGs and HOG images through `this <https://github.com/Tyelab/MouseFacialExpressionAnalysis>`_ repository or on a Trial by Trial basis through
+MATLAB code that's been written.

 Configuration Files
 ===================